Christianity in Kyrgyzstan: Orthodox Christian Church

 Russian Orthodox Church of the Holy Trinity in Karakol, Kyrgyzstan.

 The modern history of Orthodoxy in Kyrgyzstan dates back to the country's incorporation into the Russian Empire in the late 19th century.
 The first parishes in Kyrgyzstan were opened in Bishkek, Naryn, and Osh in the 1870s to serve the Russian forts being built in the country.
 The military parishes were eventually recognized as regular parishes as the Russian Orthodox Church presence in Kyrgyzstan grew.
 In 1871 the Holy Synod of the Russian Orthodox Church established a diocese - the Eparchy of Tashkent and Turkestan - for its new communities in Central Asia, with the new parishes in Kyrgyzstan coming under its authority.
 By the time of the Russian Revolution in 1917 there were over 30 churches in what today is Kyrgyzstan.
-It was also home to one of three Orthodox monasteries in Central Asia at the time, Holy Trinity Monastery on the shores of Lake Issyk Kul.
+It was also home to one of three Orthodox monasteries in Central Asia at the time, Holy Trinity Monastery on the shores of Ysyk-Köl.

 During the Soviet era Orthodoxy in Kyrgyzstan suffered from persecution as it did elsewhere in the USSR.
 Clergy and laity alike were murdered by the new authorities and many churches were closed and destroyed.
 As part of the easing of the persecutions during World War II many churches were reopened, with thirty-two active in Kyrgyzstan by 1946.
 Eight were later closed in the renewed persecutions under Khrushchev.

 Since the collapse of the Soviet Union the number of Orthodox parishes in Kyrgyzstan has nearly doubled to forty-four.
 A new women's monastery has also been established in Kara-Balta in northern Kyrgyzstan.
 In 2011 the Holy Synod of the Russian Orthodox Church decided to separate the Orthodox Church in Kyrgyzstan from the Eparchy of Tashkent and establish it as its own diocese, the Eparchy of Bishkek under the Bishop of Bishkek and Kyrgyzstan.
 The new diocese was included in the Russian Orthodox Church's Ecclesiastical province of Central Asia.